stacks-network/docs/_develop/zero_to_dapp_3_win.md

    <img src="images/kingdom-moxiegirl.png" alt="">

-7. Got to the `moxiegirl` kingdom by clicking on her kingdom.
+6. Go to the `moxiegirl` kingdom by clicking on her kingdom.
-8. Try adding a subject from Moxiegirl's kingdom to yours.
+7. Try adding a subject from Moxiegirl's kingdom to yours.

 ## Deploy your DApp on the web